Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-groups/manage.md

 certain that you want to delete the group, and that all entities and runtime instances in the have been accounted for.

-1. Back up your configuration before deleting the runtime group.
-You can use decK to accomplish this:
+1. Use decK to back up your configuration before deleting the runtime group:

     ```sh
     deck dump \